 Accent Light: Focuses light on a particular area or object.
 It is often used to highlight art or other artifacts.
 Common types of accent lighting includes wall sconces, floodlights, recessed lights, torchière lamps, or track lighting.

 Acousmatic: Sound that is heard without an originating cause being seen.

 Act: A main division within the plot of a film.

-Aerial Shot: A bird’s eye view camera shot filmed in an exterior location in the air from far overhead as from a helicopter, blimp, balloon, plane, drone or kite.
-It is a variation on the crane shot.
+Aerial Shot: A bird’s eye view shot filmed in an exterior location in the air from far overhead via a helicopter, blimp, balloon, plane, drone or kite.
+It is a variation of the crane shot.

-Alan Smithee: The pseudonym used by directors who refuse to put their name on a film and want to disassociate themselves from the film they directed.
+Alan Smithee: The only pseudonym permitted for use by directors who refuse to put their name on their film when they want to disassociate themselves from the film they directed.

 Allegory: An extended metaphor; taken in film terms to mean a suggestive resemblance or correspondence between a visible event or character in a film with other more significant or abstract levels of meaning outside of the film.

-Allusion: A direct or indirect reference – through an image or through dialogue.
+Allusion: An implied direct or indirect reference to something or someone else- through an image or through dialogue.